tssajo/Minify/TEST.md

 This was definitely required but it was not enough!

-I also had to specify the full path for each Node.js CLI command `Minify` uses:
+I also had to specify the full path for each Node.js CLI command which used by `Minify`:
 After installing `Minify` open its default settings in Sublime Text editor ( Preferences -> Package Settings -> Minify -> Settings -- Default ) and copy the contents of that file to the `Settings -- User` file
 ( Preferences -> Package Settings -> Minify -> Settings -- User ) then you can customize your `Minify` settings there.
-Please do not modify `Settings -- Default` because it will be overwritten by the next release of `Minify`!
+Please do not modify `Settings -- Default` because it will be overwritten by the next update of `Minify`!

-For example, to add full path to your `cleancss` command uncomment the following line inside your `Settings -- User` file
+For example, to add full path to your `cleancss` command, uncomment the following line inside your `Settings -- User` file:

     "cleancss_command": "/usr/local/bin/cleancss",

 How to use `Minify`
 -------------------
-Open a `.css` or `.htm` or `.html` or `.js` or `.svg` file in your Sublime Text editor then you can
+Open a `.css` or `.htm` or `.html` or `.js` or `.svg` file in your Sublime Text editor and you can

-  a) use the Context Menu inside the Sublime Text editor window
+  a) use the Context Menu inside the Sublime Text editor window,

-  b) access the `Minify file` or `Beautify file` commands under Tools / Minify menu in Sublime Text
+  b) access the `Minify file` or `Beautify file` commands under Tools / Minify menu in Sublime Text,

   c) use one of the following keyboard shortcuts:

-  `ctrl + alt + m` ( `super + alt + m` on Mac OS X ) :
+  `ctrl + alt + m` ( `super + alt + m` on Mac OS X )

-  Minifies the current buffer and saves the minified version into the same directory with the appropriate .min.css or .min.htm or .min.html or .min.js or .min.svg file extension then it opens the minified file in a new editor window.
+  This minifies the current buffer and saves the minified version into the same directory with the appropriate .min.css or .min.htm or .min.html or .min.js or .min.svg file extension then it opens the minified file in a new editor window.

   `ctrl + alt + shift + m` ( `super + alt + shift + m` on Mac OS X ) :

-  Beautifies the current buffer and saves the beautified version into the same directory with the appropriate .beautified.css or .beautified.htm or .beautified.html or .beautified.js or .pretty.svg file extension then it opens the beautified file in a new editor tab.
+  This beautifies the current buffer and saves the beautified version into the same directory with the appropriate .beautified.css or .beautified.htm or .beautified.html or .beautified.js or .pretty.svg file extension then it opens the beautified file in a new editor tab.

 License
 -------